"Klami writes rather delicate music that makes me think of Japan."

 Markku has worked with distinguished musicians including Timo Korhonen, Shin-ichi Fukuda, Thomas Müller-Pering, Patrik Kleemola, Lauri Sallinen, Henrik Sandås, Alice Teyssier, Lucy Abrams, Petrit Çeku, Veli Kujala, Hanna Kinnunen and Tuomas Niininen to name a few.
 He has also worked with ensembles including International Contemporary Ensemble (New York), Uusinta Ensemble (Helsinki), Studio for New Music Ensemble (Moscow), Nordlyd String Quartet (Oslo), Avanti!
 Orchestra, Pori Sinfonietta, The Helsinki Strings and the Polytech Choir and conductors including Nils Schweckendiek, Dima Slobodeniouk, David Searle, Jukka Rantamäki, Juha Kuivanen, Atso Almila and Jani Telaranta.

 Markku has won first prizes in the national composition competitions in Finland with his orchestral works Flow and sight - energy - vague - ocean in 2004 and 2006, respectively.
 In 2009 his clarinet concerto FUME was selected to the jury’s list of recommended works in the International Uuno Klami Composition Competition.
 In 2011 Markku was featured in the program of the European Capital of Culture in Turku with two large-scale works commissioned for the event.
-His music has been heard in cities from Helsinki to Taipei and from Buenos Aires to Rome in festivals including Nordic Music Days, Musica nova Helsinki, Zagreb Music Biennale, Taiwan International Guitar Festival, Atlantic Music Festival, Tampere Biennale and Nuovi Spatzi Musicali.
+His music has been heard in cities from New York to Taipei and from Buenos Aires to Rome in festivals including MISE-EN MUSIC FESTIVAL, Nordic Music Days, Musica nova Helsinki, Zagreb Music Biennale, Taiwan International Guitar Festival, Atlantic Music Festival, Tampere Biennale and Nuovi Spatzi Musicali.

 Markku has received artist and working grants, among other, from the Arts Promotion Centre Finland, the Finnish Cultural Foundation, the Jenny and Antti Wihuri Foundation, the Teosto Commission Fund, the Madetoja Foundation and the Sibelius Fund.
 He is also active in the music organizations and is currently a member of the board at the Society of Finnish Composers, Music Finland and the Finnish Music Council as well as a member of the Composers' Directory Group at the European Composer and Songwriter Alliance (ECSA).
 Having a passion for composition pedagogy and education projects, Markku is also involved in several projects focusing on the pedagogy of composition.